Associate Professor of Immunology, Tufts University School of Medicine

 Angel Torrado Carvajal

-Assistant Professor, Universidad Rey Juan Carlos
+Assistant Professor in Biomedical Engineering at Universidad Rey Juan Carlos

-Senior Director Marketing and Business Development, SpectraWAVE
+Senior Director of Business Development, Ginkgo Bioworks

 Clarion Healthcare Columbia Engineering